Blueberries are absolutely one of my favorite foods to eat. I try to eat them every day and just love them in my morning Berry Protein Smoothie!

-Natural medicine has long held that these round purple berries give long-life and health benefits that far exceed their tiny size.
+Natural medicine has long held that these round purple berries give long-life health benefits that far exceed their tiny size.

 Blueberry Nutrition Facts

 Blueberries are one of the most nutrient-dense foods in the world and contain large levels and a broad range of antioxidants.
 The ORAC score of blueberries is an incredible 9,621, which makes it one of the highest antioxidant foods in the world.
 Consuming just one cup of blueberries provides the following nutrients:

 - Vitamin K (36 percent DV)

 - Vitamin C (25 percent DV)

 - Fiber (17 percent DV)

 Of all the nutritional components of the blueberry, gallic acid stands out for a couple reasons.
 One, most people have never heard of it, and it is definitely worthy of mention.